• Skip to main content

 Instructions

-• Set Instant Pot to saute.
-Add the oil and butter and let heat 2 minutes.
+• Set Instant Pot to saute mode.
+Add the oil and butter and heat for 2 minutes.
 Add the garlic and parsley and cook for 3 minutes, stirring.
-Add white wine, salt, pepper and red pepper flakes.
-Let heat for 3 minutes and add shrimp to the pot.
+Add the white wine, salt, pepper and red pepper flakes.
+Let cook for 3 minutes and add shrimp to the pot.

 • Add the chicken broth/stock and lemon juice and deglaze pot (scrape pieces from the bottom with a spoon).
-Break the pasta in half and place in the pot, separating them as much as possible with fork tongs and making sure they are completely covered with liquid.
-Do not stir mixture after this point!
+Break the pasta in half and add it to the pot, separating them as much as possible with fork tongs and making sure they are completely covered with liquid.
+Do not stir the mixture after this point!

-• Place the cover on the pot and set timer to 5 minutes on high pressure (pressure cook setting).
+• Place the cover on the pot and set the timer to 5 minutes on high pressure (use the pressure cook setting).
 It will take the IP around 6 minutes to build up pressure before it begins cooking.

 Notes

-• Starting with frozen shrimp works just great for this recipe!
+• I like to use fresh shrimp, but starting with frozen shrimp works just great for this recipe!
 Thaw the shrimp first by placing the unopened bag into a sink or bowl filled with hot water.
 This takes 20-30 minutes.

 • The red pepper flakes in the recipe creates just a perfect bit of spice.
 For a spicier meal, add extra!
-Yum!
-For a mild meal, omit the red pepper flakes altogether.
+For a mild scampi, omit the red pepper flakes altogether.

 Nutrition